 This is the third school year that I have done a letter of the week and my son is well… kinda done.
-So while we won’t have new letters for a while I will be posting weekly theme posts like this one.
+So while we won’t have new letters for a while I will be posting weekly theme posts like letter A activities.
 I will include letter crafts, books and extension activities for every letter.
-My philosophy about letter of the week is that we use these type crafts as a small portion of a whole alphabet curriculum.
+My philosophy about letter of the week is that we use these type of crafts as a small portion of a whole alphabet curriculum.
 Do a craft with a letter for fun but don’t only focus on that letter all week.
 We should still focus on the alphabet as a whole.
-I hope you like this new set up, I can’t preach that you should follow your child’s lead and then push my son into doing more letter crafts.
+I hope you like this new set up, I can’t preach that you should follow your child’s lead and then push my son into doing more letter A activities.
 Until he wants to do some more this will be the letter of the week format.
 Enjoy!

 Crafts and Activities That Start With A